Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 \subsubsection{Why Hermitian operators in Bohmian mechanics?}

 In the previous section, we have emphasized the ability of Bohmian mechanics to address quantum phenomena just from the Schr\"odinger equation and the equation of motion of the trajectories.
 The operators, which are an indispensable tool in the orthodox formulation of quantum mechanics to deal with the measurement process, become unnecessary in the Bohmian formulation.
-Once one realizes that operators are unnecessary, the conceptual difficulties associated with the wave function collapse of the orthodox formulation disappear.
-However, to be fair, the Bohmian measurement process explained in the previous subsections has quite limited practical utility.
-Including the measuring apparatus into the entire Hamiltonian is not an easy task, because it implies increasing the number of degrees of freedom that one has to simulate from $\{\vec x_S\}$ to $\{\vec x_S,\vec x_A\}$.
-How many degrees of freedom are needed to describe a measuring apparatus?
-The answer is too many degrees of freedom.
+Once one realizes that operators are unnecessary, the conceptual difficulties associated with the wave function collapse of the orthodox formulation disappear (as we have seen in passing from \fref{conditional wave function-figure1} to \fref{conditional wave function-figure2}).
+However, we have mentioned that the Bohmian measurement process explained above (with an idealized single-particle pointer) has limited practical utility.
+Including the measuring apparatus into the entire Hamiltonian is not an easy task, because it implies increasing the number of degrees of freedom.
 The exact Bohmian simulation of the measurement process is, most of the time, a quite difficult computational task.

 In these circumstances, the use of a Hermitian operator acting only on the wave function of the quantum system with the ability of providing the outcomes of the measurement process without the explicit simulation of the measuring apparatus is very welcomed.
 Let us emphasize that we are talking only at the computational level.
-In simple words, operators are not needed in Bohmian mechanics, but they are a very helpful mathematical trick in practical computational issues.
+In simple words, operators are not needed in Bohmian mechanics (the operators are part of the Copenhagen ontology, but they are not part of the Bohmian ontology), but they are a very helpful mathematical trick in practical computational issues.
 These ideas are emphasized by Goldstein, D\"{u}rr, Teufel, and coworkers when they refer to the ``naive realism about operators'' \cite{om.Durrnaive,om.Durrllibre,om.goldstein}.
+Somehow, we are arguing here that the Copenhagen theory can be transformed into an effective model of the Bohmian theory where trajectories are deliberatively ignored for computational/practical proposals.
+Then, although we have a computational ignorance about the position of such electron, the idea of an (unmeasured) electron traversing a tunneling barrier would be fully supported by such effective quantum theory.